 The first element in developing a price control framework involves the establishment of the form of economic regulation that is to be applied to WASA.
-This is one of the most important factors in determining the overall performance of the utility and the level of benefits delivered to customers.

-As indicated earlier, the RIC Act gives clear support to the use of incentive regulation rather than rate of return regulation.
+This element is one of the most important factors in determining the overall performance of the utility and the level of benefits delivered to customers.
+As indicated earlier, the RIC Act gives clear support to the use of incentive regulation rather than the traditional rate of return regulation.
 However, various forms of price control fall under the general rubric of incentive-based regulation.
 Consequently, the RIC has flexibility in the choice of the form of the price control to be adopted.

-There are two primary categories of price controls under the broad price-cap (RPI-X) approach:
+There are two primary categories of price controls under the incentive regulation:

-- Revenue cap approach; - Price cap approach; and
+- Revenue cap approach; and - Price cap approach;

-Not-withstanding this, regulator can, and often do, combine features of these primary approaches.
-These forms of price controls are known as hybrid forms of control.
-In figure 2 some of the variations of these forms of control that have been adopted in a range of jurisdictions.
+Not-withstanding this, regulators can, and often do, combine features of these primary approaches into hybrid forms of control.
+Figure 2 below shows some of the variations of these forms of control that have been adopted in a range of jurisdictions.